 What Kind Of Criminal Records Can Be And Can’t Be Expunged?

 There are some disqualifications.
-One disqualification is if you have more than one felony conviction, or if you have one felony conviction and more than 2 disorderly persons convictions, that would be a disqualification.
+One disqualification is if you have more than one felony conviction, or if you have one felony conviction and more than two disorderly persons convictions, that would be a disqualification.

-Another is if your conviction is for the sale, distribution or possession with intent to distribute a controlled or a dangerous substance.
+Another is if your conviction is for the sale, distribution, or possession with intent to distribute a controlled or dangerous substance.
 There is an exception for less than 25 grams of marijuana.
 If you have three or more disorderly or petty disorderly persons offenses, that would also disqualify you for an expungement.

-If you had a prior charge dismissed by way of pre-trial intervention or conditional discharge, those are diversionary programs, then you would not be eligible for an expungement.
+If you had a prior charge dismissed by way of pretrial intervention or conditional discharge, those are diversionary programs, then you would not be eligible for an expungement.

 Other than that, anything can be expunged as long as you wait the prescribed amount of time.

-There is one other waiting period and that is for, if you have an ordinance violation, and this happens in contemplation with some of the conditional discharges.
+There is one other waiting period and that is for if you have an ordinance violation, and this happens in contemplation with some of the conditional discharges.
 If you have an ordinance violation, you have to wait a year and a half.